senzing-garage/go-logging/README.md

 - `messagelogger`

-Message use includes: Logging, Error creation, and simple message generation.
+"Message use" includes: Logging, Error creation, and simple message generation.
 In the case of Logging, a logging level may be set to prevent "low-level" log message from being written to the log.

 ### Logging

-Packages write log messages are:
+Packages that write log messages are:

 - `logger`

-This packages sit on top of Go's [log](https://pkg.go.dev/log) package.
+This package sit on top of Go's [log](https://pkg.go.dev/log) package.
 The `logger` package does not replace Go's `log` package.